MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-clustered-property.md

 ---
 title: "Clustered Property"
-description: "Sets a value that indicates whether the key also defines the clustered index in the database.

-By default the primary key is configured as the clustered key." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets a value that indicates whether the key also defines the clustered index in the database." ms.author: solsen ms.custom: na ms.date: 06/23/2021